 The Tiji festival usually takes place around mid May and lasts for 3 days.
 The monks of Lo Manthang’s “Choedhe” monastery perform ritual dances during the celebration.
 The harassment of Ma Tam Ru Ta (in a dance called “Tsa Chham” on the first day), the birth of Dorjee Sonnu as the demon’s son (on the second day called “Nga Chham”) and the attempt to return the demon to Lord Buddha’s realm (on final day the demon to Lord Buddha’s realm) are enacted during the performances.

 The Tiji festival dances are all organized by the Choedhe Monastery, which belongs to the Sakya sect of Buddhism.
 The monastery is headed by a Rimpoche.
 About 65 monks from Lo Manthang, Nhenyul and Chhosyer reside in this monastery.

 How is the Tiji festival celebrated?

-Teeji festival is being celebrated on 19 May – 21 May in 2020.
+Tiji festival is being celebrated on Fri, May 27, 2022 – Sun, May 29, 2022.
 As this festival is very popular bookings get started before month of the festival, so hurry and contact us before all seats are taken.